abcwcm/CovaxxHIV/README.md

 The [`code_for_figure` directory](https://github.com/abcwcm/CovaxxHIV/tree/main/code_for_figures) **contains the read counts and metadata** that are needed to run the code in the `.Rmd` document to generate the figures of the publication that were based on the bulk RNA-seq data set.
 The HTML file is the fully compiled result of the Rmd file.

 *The raw reads have not been submitted to a repository due to this being patient data.* If needed, we may be able to provide [privay-protecting pBAM files](https://www.sciencedirect.com/science/article/pii/S0092867420312332) via [ptools](https://github.com/ENCODE-DCC/ptools).
+That being said, the read count table can be found here.

 Don't hesitate to get in touch with abc(at)med.cornell.edu.